math865a/project-tool/README.md

 The system is under active reconstruction.
 Core functionality is still in progress, as the app is being re-architected to improve modularity, scalability, and developer experience.

+I am aware of plenty of security issues (such as hardcoded credentials in the Docker Compose file) and will address them in due course.
+The focus is currently on building a solid foundation for the application.

 Feel free to explore the code — this repo represents my approach to real-world fullstack systems built from the ground up.